7.6 Assignment and Finalization

 s of T, or of types derived from T. Unchecked_Deallocation removes an object from its collection.
 Finalization of a collection consists of finalization of each object in the collection, in an arbitrary order.
 The collection of an access type is an object implicitly declared at the following place:

 type, not according to the storage pool in which they are allocated.
-Pool finalization might reclaim storage (see 13.11, “Storage Management”), but has nothing (directly) to do with finalization of the pool elements.- For a named access type, the first freezing point (see 13.14) of the type.
+Pool finalization might reclaim storage (see 13.11, “Storage Management”), but has nothing (directly) to do with finalization of the pool elements.

 - For the type of an access parameter, the call that contains the